kubernetes-sigs/cluster-api/bootstrap/kubeadm/README.md

 - `KubeadmConfig.PreKubeadmCommands` specifies a list of commands to be executed before `kubeadm init/join`
 - `KubeadmConfig.PostKubeadmCommands` same as above, but after `kubeadm init/join`
 - `KubeadmConfig.Users` specifies a list of users to be created on the machine
-- `KubeadmConfig.NTP` specifies NPT settings for the machine
+- `KubeadmConfig.NTP` specifies NTP settings for the machine